 Virgin Hotels Las Vegas

-Casa Calavera at Virgin Hotels is one of the best places in Las Vegas for a mix of style, sizzle and Mexican culture.
-The restaurant has a Day of the Dead theme with skulls and murals featured throughout the dining room.
-Of course, there will be plenty of tacos and tequila to enjoy on Cinco de Mayo.
-The Mi Casa Su Casa happy hour runs 3-6 p.m. and includes $7 bites, $20 buckets of beer and discounts on Patron Silver cocktails.
-A live mariachi band performs 8-9 p.m.
+Casa Calavera at Virgin Hotels is one of the best places in Las Vegas for a mix of style, sizzle, and Mexican culture.
+The restaurant has a Day of the Dead theme, with skulls and murals featured throughout the dining room.
+Of course, there will also be plenty of tacos and tequila to enjoy this Cinco de Mayo.
+Casa Calavera’s happy hour runs from 3-5 p.m. on select days and includes $7 menu items, $20 beer buckets, and 50% off selected cocktails.
+They also host Taco Tuesdays from 3-5 p.m. and a live DJ Friday through Sunday.

 China Poblano